-Our vision is to provide an education of the highest quality within the context of Christian belief and practice in a happy, considerate, safe environment, and to give our pupils space to learn and grow.
+Whitley Chapel is a Church of England school serving a rural community.
+Our aim is to provide an education of the highest quality within the context of Christian belief and practice, in a happy, secure and well-disciplined environment.
+We encourage an understanding of the meaning and significance of faith, and promote Christian values through the experience we offer to all our pupils.